Akuli/ghbackup/README.md

 This will copy all issue and pull request comments from GitHub to your local folder.

+If you get rate limit errors,
+you can either run the same command again later (will continue where it left off, not start from scratch).
-If you get rate limit issues, you can pass a GitHub token:
+Alternatively, you can pass a GitHub token:

 ```
 $ python3 ghbackup.py path/to/folder_that_contains_info_dot_txt --token $(cat my_secret_token.txt)